eugenia1984/english/glossary.md

 - **someone**: is used to refer to an unspecified individual or person without specifying exactly who.

+- **swipe at the door**:, he means you have to move or swipe the access card close to a special reader at the door to open it.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>  T